 It really is a great device at this price point, offering exceptional value for money.

-The trimmer is fully waterproof, enabling you to use it in the shower and clean it under cold water as and when you please.
+Although it isn’t suitable for use in the shower, the trimmer is waterproof.
+This enables you to clean it under cold water as and when you please.
 But that’s just the start of it.

 DualCut technology blades are a dream, with twice the number of blades and self-sharpening technology.